Masahiko Kondō: 2021-present: Departure of Johnny's, independent

-At the end of April 2021, Kondo took responsibility for the scandal he had caused and left Johnny's, to which he had belonged for 44 years.
+At the end of April 2021, Kondō took responsibility for the scandal he had caused and left Johnny's, to which he had belonged for 44 years.
 Kondo talked about the circumstances leading up to his departure in a radio program he appeared on in September of the same year, "Sayuri Matsui's 'new normal' small room" on Nippon Cultural Broadcasting.
 Kondo cited the recent generational change in Johnny's as the reason for his departure, and the deaths of his benefactors Johnny Kitagawa, as well as apologizing for betraying his fans through his own misconduct.

-In November of the same year, he resumed his performing career with his first concert after independence, Masahiko Kondo ReSTART 20+21+1×1-2 at Nakano Sun Plaza Hall.
+In November of the same year, Kondō resumed his performing career with his first concert after independence, Masahiko Kondo ReSTART 20+21+1×1-2 at Nakano Sun Plaza Hall.
 Yoshio Nomura, a close friend of Kondo's for 40 years, who together with Kondo had taken the world by storm as the Tanokin Trio, also participated in the concert and sang a total of 35 songs.

 Personal life

 Beginning in 1985, Kondō was in a relationship with singer Akina Nakamori and the two were engaged.
 In 1989, however, it was reported that Kondō was having an affair with Hong Kong singer Anita Mui.
 Shortly after the initial reports of Kondō's affair with Mui surfaced, a second cheating scandal surfaced when the magazine Friday released photos of Kondō and Seiko Matsuda (who was married at the time to Masaki Kanda) on a secret rendezvous at a hotel terrace in New York.
 On July 7, 1989, in response to the scandals, Nakamori broke into Kondō's apartment and attempted suicide.
-A press conference was held on December 31 by both Kondō and Johnny's & Associates, with Nakamori present by invitation.
-It was held with a golden screen backdrop (usually reserved for marriage announcements), only for Kondō to announce that he has ended the relationship.
-Nakamori, although being an invited guest, read a prepared speech apologizing (reportedly under duress by Mary Kitagawa of Johnny's & Associates) for her suicide attempt and publicly forgiving Kondō.
+A press conference was held on December 31 by both Kondō and Johnny & Associates, with Nakamori present by invitation.
+It was held with a golden screen backdrop, usually reserved for marriage announcements, only for Kondō to announce that he has ended the relationship.
+Nakamori, although being an invited guest, read a prepared speech apologizing (reportedly under duress by Johnny & Associates' vice president Mary Yasuko Fujishima) for her suicide attempt and publicly forgiving Kondō.